sw360/ldapOrganizationMappingExt/README.md

   the organization.

 ### Compilation
-If custom organization mappings are to be used, ldapimporter.properties should be configured before building the project.
-It is recommended to just set system.config.path in `ldapAdapterEXT-ext-impl/**/resources/ldapimporter.properties` and put a copy of ldapimporter.properties in a system-wide settings folder, e.g.
-`/etc/ldap-importer`.
-The rest of configuration should be done there.

 One can create the war-files with the command `mvn package`.

 ### Deployment
 One should deploy this plugin before all other things.
 It is even recommended to start with a clean database.

+If custom organization mappings are to be used, `ldapimporter.properties` should be configured beforehand.
+Copy `ldapAdapterEXT-ext-impl/**/resources/ldapimporter.properties` to `/etc/ldap-importer` and adjust the settings as described therein.
+Properties are loaded during server startup.

 Steps to do after copying the two war files to the liferay deploy folder:
 1. ensure that liferay is running and that the auto-deploy-scanner has extracted